judith-tonhauser/teaching-materials/Semantic-Theory-SoSe2020/README.txt

 - draft possible questions (in latex and answer key) for first reading (chapter 1.1)
 - put together exercise ch1.1

-THURSDAY OR FRIDAY THIS WEEK, TELL PEOPLE VIA ILIAS THAT CLASS IS STARTING NEXT WEEK and how

 class starts on T, April 21
 10am screencast about syllabus